Mapping the Orbital Landscape of Perturbing Planet Solutions for Single-Planet Systems with TTVs: Numerical Simulations

 For most of the \textit{Kepler} targets in TTV catalogs, the timing uncertainties are on the order of several minutes or larger \citep{Mazeh2013} and thus we remove all numerically simulated TTVs with amplitudes less than 1 minute.
 If one wanted to be less conservative, and expand these simulations to higher precision transit timing observations, they could remove systems with amplitudes down to 10 seconds, but with our numerical simulations we would not advise trusting TTV amplitudes any less than this as \texttt{TTVFast} provides transit times with typical scatters of $\sim$1-10 seconds.

+We additionally test whether our surviving systems are in steady-states by comparing what fraction of the numerically simulated systems (that pass both stability tests) have best-fit orbital periods within 1\% of the input orbital period.
+We find that this is largely true, with $\sim$93\% of systems passing this $<$1\% orbital period change threshold.

-The process of down-selection to observable TTV systems can be seen in Figure~\ref{fig: orbital_landscape_mass_sep}, where we plot TTV period vs. perturbing period both normalized by the transiting period.
+The process of down-selection to observable TTV systems can be seen in Figure~\ref{fig: orbital_landscape_mass_sep}, where we plot TTV period versus perturbing period both normalized by the transiting period.
 We have separated the data in columns by the planetary masses and in rows by the initialized instantaneous eccentricity ranges initialized for the two planets.
-Additionally in Figure~\ref{fig: orbital_landscape_combined}, we show the combined results for all surviving TTVs, separated by the two eccentricity bins used.
+Additionally, in Figure~\ref{fig: orbital_landscape_combined}, we show the combined results for all surviving TTVs, separated by the two eccentricity bins used.
+Finally, Figure~\ref{fig: orbital_landscape_combined_amplitude} shows the same results shown in Figure~\ref{fig: orbital_landscape_combined}, but now each individual numerical simulation is colored based on the amplitude of the peak TTV signal from the LS fit.
+We call these diagrams ``TTV circus tent diagrams'' as the peaks produced by super-periods, that cause the period degeneracy, resemble circus tents.

-These numerical simulations provide a set of peaks and valleys in TTV period vs. orbital period ratio space.
+These numerical simulations provide a set of peaks and valleys in TTV period versus orbital period ratio space.
 These peaks and valleys correspond to individual modes in the solution space.
 As previously described, planet-planet TTVs are mostly induced by near mean-motion resonance (MMR) observed with a period equal to the super-period.
 We now aim to explain the observed peaks in the numerical simulations with analytic expressions.